 China vows to hit back over US proposal for fresh tariffs

+The Trump administration raised the stakes in its trade dispute with China on Tuesday, saying it would slap 10 percent tariffs on an extra US$200 billion worth of Chinese imports.

-BEIJING/WASHINGTON: China accused the United States of bullying and warned it would hit back after the Trump administration raised the stakes in their trade dispute, threatening 10 percent tariffs on US$200 billion of Chinese goods and rattling global markets.
+BEIJING/WASHINGTON: China accused the United States of bullying and warned it would hit back after the Trump administration raised the stakes in their trade dispute, threatening 10 percent tariffs on US$200 billion (£151.5 billion) of Chinese goods in a move that rattled global markets.

 China's commerce ministry said on Wednesday it was "shocked" and would complain to the World Trade Organisation, but did not immediately say how Beijing would retaliate in the dispute between the world's two biggest economies.
 In a statement, it called the U.S. actions "completely unacceptable".